 October 17, 2019

 This book argues that capitalism cannot be said to be truly democratic and that a system of producer cooperatives, or democratically managed enterprises, is needed to give rise to a new mode of production that is genuinely socialist and fully consistent with the ultimate rationale underlying Marx’s...

 Faced with a new crisis of capitalism, many scholars are now looking back to the author whose ideas were too hastily dismissed after the fall of the Berlin Wall.
 During the last decade, Marx’s Capital has received renewed academic and popular attention.
 It has been reprinted in new editions...

 Andreas P. Kyriacou

 Governance matters for social welfare.
-Better governed countries are richer, happier, and have fewer social and environment problems.
+Better governed countries are richer, happier and have fewer social and environmental problems.
 Good governance implies that public sector agents act impartially.
-It manifests itself in the form of equality before the law, an independent and professional public...
+It manifests itself in the form of equality before the law, an independent and professional...

 Maria Alejandra Madi

 June 26, 2019